Cascades Gardens and Nursery now Closed until March 1st 2021

-Welcome to Cascades Gardens: a garden to visit in Derbyshire and Bed and Breakfast accommodation
+Cascades Gardens, a garden for Meditation and Wellbeing.
+A garden to visit in Matlock, Derbyshire and Bed and Breakfast accommodation.

-Cascades Gardens is a garden to visit in Derbyshire near Matlock with unique and charming B&B accommodation near Chatsworth.
+Cascades Gardens, a garden for meditation and wellbeing, is a garden to visit in Matlock, Derbyshire with unique and charming B&B accommodation near Chatsworth.

 Our well appointed rooms all have seperate luxury bathrooms (the Garden Suite has a spa bath for two!) and are extremely comfortable with everything you could wish for.
 Telephone us now to book for a great relaxing holiday in the Derbyshire countryside.

-Cascades Gardens’ secluded and quiet location, luxurious furnishings and warm welcome make it perfect for honeymoons or romantic breaks in Derbyshire.
+Cascades Gardens’ secluded and quiet location, comfortable furnishings and warm welcome make it perfect for honeymoons or romantic breaks in Derbyshire.

 Our family run B&B is located in the village of Bonsall, just outside Matlock close to Matlock Bath, Derbyshire.
 The house, which dates back to 1823 is full of character, and our fascinating 4 acre public garden make us truly unique Peak District Accommodation.